adir-ch/PayCalculator/README.md

-With this test, we want to understand your way of thinking as well as the decisions you make when designing a solution.
-This is not a pass or fail type of test.
-What we want here is to see your ability to write a clean and well-factored solution following the TDD principles and adherent to the SOLID principles.
-We will be looking your ability to abstract and design an extensible and maintainable code.
-If you see an opportunity to apply some design patterns, please do so.

-### Technology ###
-C# Console Application

-### Timebox ###
-4 hours

-### Constraints ###

-- A commit MUST be done after each passing test that you have written
-- A commit MUST be done after each refactoring that you accomplished in your solution
-- The solution must be solely created by the candidate from scratch
-- The solution will be judged on the ability of the candidate to use best practices for architecture and coding
-- The solution MUST follow the TDD principles and be adherent to the SOLID principles
-- When you starts the test, please make an empty commit with the comment "Starting"
-- When you ends the test, please make an empty commit with the comment "Finished"

 ### Problem ###

 As an employee located in Australia, I would like to see my deductions charged in my wages so that I can correctly calculate my net salary